 Boys may not wear earrings.

-Nose rings, other facial jewelry and visible tattoos are STRICTLY PROHIBITED.
+Nose rings, other facial jewelry, visible tattoos, and writing on the skin are STRICTLY PROHIBITED.

-One necklace and/or one bracelet and/or watch (that is compliant with section 5.0 – Student owned electronic devices) may be worn.
-(O/C clarification 12/14/15)
+One necklace and/or one bracelet and/or non-SMART watch (that is compliant with section 5.0 – Student owned electronic devices) may be worn.

 Bangs cannot cover eyes.